bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 Spans
 ~~~~~

-Spans (line-type annotations) have a single dimension (width or height) and
+|Span| annotations are lines that have a single dimension (width or height)
-extend to the edge of the plot area.
+and extend to the edge of the plot area.

 .. bokeh-plot:: source/docs/user_guide/source_examples/plotting_span.py
     :source-position: above